 My personal experience

-Personally, I would not recommend Home Chef for those that are on a renal diet as the potassium and phosphorus content is not available.
-I also wouldn’t recommend this for those that are specifically watching their saturated fat and sodium content (i.e. those with heart disease).
+As a dietitian, I would not recommend Home Chef for individuals on a renal diet because the potassium and phosphorus content is unavailable.
+I also wouldn’t recommend this for those watching saturated fat and sodium intake (i.e. those with heart disease).

-On the other hand, Home Chef would be an excellent option for those with pre-diabetes or diagnosed diabetes, as you can see the carbohydrate content for all recipes and filter to only see only low-carbohydrate options.
-Also, if your goal is weight loss, you can use the calorie content information to effectively plan meals and practice portion control.
+On the other hand, Home Chef is an excellent option for those with pre-diabetes or diagnosed diabetes.
+You can see the carbohydrate content for all recipes and filter to only see only low-carbohydrate options.
+If your goal is weight loss, you can use the calorie content information to plan meals and practice portion control effectively.

-Overall, my experience with Home Chef was a positive one.
-It left my family full-bellied and satisfied.
-Plus, I took one less trip to the grocery store that week (hello ME time).
+Overall, I had a positive experience with Home Chef.
+The meals left my family full-bellied and satisfied.
+Plus, I took one less trip to the grocery store that week.

-While it may not be in my budget to use it on a regular basis, I have already found a few weeks that will benefit from a convenient, out-of-the-ordinary Home Chef meal.
-As a result, I recommend trying Home Chef if it fits into your budget and personal health goals.
+While it may not be in my budget to use regularly, I have already found a few weeks that will benefit from a convenient, out-of-the-ordinary Home Chef meal.
+As a result, I recommend trying Home Chef if it’s suitable for your budget and personal health goals.